 - Extra inputs so more buttons can be added.

-- Redraw outline for the PCB – Almost there
+- Redraw outline for the PCB – Few more small tweaks

-Design and test boost circuit with PWM dimming for LCD backlight– Testing Find and test module to add analog inputs– Complete Test PSP’s original battery– Complete
+Design and test boost circuit with PWM dimming for LCD backlight– Complete Find and test module to add analog inputs– Complete Test PSP’s original battery– Complete Order and test prototype 2 –Complete

-- Test Lakka with GPIO buttons, GPIO LCD, and joystick – Not started yet, will happen after software is working in RetroPie
+- Test Lakka with GPIO buttons, GPIO LCD, and joystick – Not started yet, will happen after software is working in RetroPie.
+(GPIO LCD works in Lakka, tested 9/1)

 Check it out on GitHub